rafaelmardojai/firefox-gnome-theme/README.md

 	> **Note:** You also need to copy the contents of the file `configuration/extensions/tab-center-reborn.css` into the settings page of Tabcenter-reborn..\
 	> **Note2:** You can also maintain the vertical tab always open with `gnomeTheme.extensions.tabCenterReborn.alwaysOpen`
+ 	> **Note2:** You can disable animation by disabling animation into the extension and adding the flags `gnomeTheme.extensions.tabCenterReborn.animationDisabled`

 ## Known bugs